Children learn the science behind sound

 Additional presentations this year were hosted by the Bird Conservancy of the Rockies and the Wildcat Hills State Recreation Area.

-Each June, the library hosts free events for different ages of children revolving around their chosen theme.
-The children’s summer reading program concludes with a party on June 29; there is an adult reading program as well.
+The children’s summer reading program concludes with a party on June 29.
+There is an adult reading program as well.

 Though not at the library, the Explorit Center previously hosted events in the Scottsbluff region during the solar eclipse of 2017.